ReScience/NeurIPS-2019/singhReMixupTraining/journal/README.md

 This will produce an `article.pdf` using xelatex and provided font.

+**Note** : From the NeurIPS Latex format, copy all dependencies and add it in context.tex, _including the abstract_.

-After acceptance, you'll need to complete [metadata.yaml](./metadata.yaml) with information provided by the editor and type again:
+As and when required, you'll need to complete [metadata.yaml](./metadata.yaml) with information provided by the editor and type again:

 ```bash
 $ make